karttur/reprap/_posts/2019/2019-12-12-reprap-blender-rudder-part1.markdown

 ## Add and setup lattice

 To add a new form, simultaneously press the _Shift_+_A_ keys, and then select the basic shape you desire (_lattice_ in this tutorial).
 With the lattice selected, change its size (press the _S_ key followed by the axis a factor and then return) to fit the original object. if you changed the size of the original object you have to make similar changes to the lattice size.
+The lattice should fit the object to modify snuggly.

 <figure>
 <img src="../../images/blender-rudder08.png">
 <figcaption> Add lattice through pressing the Shift+A keys and then resize by pressing the S key.
 The lattice should fit the oblect you want to transform. </figcaption>
 </figure>

-With the lattice still selected, click the _Object Data_ button (looks like a small window frame - the blue button in the figure below) in the object menu (in the right column).
+With the lattice still selected, click the _Object Data_ button (looks like a small window frame - the blue button in the right column in the figure below) in the object menu (in the right column).
 In the menu that then appears you can set the node density in X(U), Y(V) and Z(W).
 In the example below I have added 2 nodes to U (total = 4) and 1 node to V (total = 3) for illustration purposes.
 I suggest that you add so that you get 4 or 5 nodes per axis.

 <figure>
 <img src="../../images/blender-rudder09.png">